Former VP Joe Biden rallies with Lauren Underwood

 "This election is about something bigger than politics, something more out there going on this time around the very character of our country, who we are, is on the ballot," Biden said.

-He rallied with Underwood in the hopes of helping push her defeat incumbent Republican Randy Hultgren.
+He rallied with Underwood in the hopes of helping her defeat incumbent Republican Randy Hultgren.

 "The polls show this race is a statistical tie, and you, each and every one of you can be the difference," said Lauren Underwood, (D) Candidate for 14th District.